• Skip to primary navigation

 How to Make Sambar Rice

 For making this you can use freshly ground sambhar masala.
 If you do not have time You can use store-bought sambhar powder.
-I have shown the step by step processes of making sambar rice in the end of this post.
+I have shown the step by step processes of making sambar rice.

 Recipe Notes for Making Sambar Rice/Sambar Sadam